BerndFranzen/Mod-HAMMR/README.md

 # Mod-HAMMR
 Standard conversation that you will hear between SWGOH players each an every day:

-A: I
+A:
-  - cannot beat Tier 3.
+  - I cannot beat Tier 3 in event xyz
-  - always lose in GA.
+  - I always lose in GA
-  - struggle with the next fight.
+  - My guild always loses in TW
+  - My guild doesn't perform in TB

-B: Yeah, maybe your mods ain't good enough.
+B: Yeah, maybe your mods ain't good enough and the teams are not well equipped.

 A: Really?